bbaldino/bits-io/README.md

 # BitCursor

-BitCursor is similar to std::io::Cursor, but allows reading various amounts of bits from a given buffer in addition to byte-sized chunks.
+BitCursor is similar to std::io::Cursor, but allows reading non-standard-width types (e.g. u3, u7, u14)
+from a given buffer in addition to byte-sized chunks.
 It's built on top of the [nsw_types](https://crates.io/crates/nsw-types) crate for non-standard-width types and leverages [bitvec](https://docs.rs/bitvec/latest/bitvec/) to provide a more complete implementation.